Story by Glen Kalem.

 Copyright © Glen Kalem and kahlilgibran.com all rights reserved 2019

 January 1st 2019.

 Just shy of 20,000 words, philosophical in nature and mystical in tone, The Prophet, first published in September of 1923 at a cost of $2.25 per copy, sold out its modest 1300 copies within the first month.
 Such a reception surprised even its publisher Alfred A. Knopf, who upon reflection some years later said he thought its members were a "cult" and he hadn't met "five people who have read it".
 Arguably today, The Prophet is perhaps one of the first self-helpbooks to reach the masses.
 Its US sales alone number over 10 million copies, and it has inspired countless other works and authors including such classics as M. Scott Peck's The Road Less Travelled and Paulo Coelho's The Alchemist

 Released not long after World War I, its message quickly resonated with a grieving world.
 Its sales continued to climb, setting in motion a trend that was to continue steadily up to the present day and may perhaps be maintained for years to come.
 By the end of December 1937, the book had sold 129,233 copies, and during the darkness of World War II, demand for the life-affirming message increased.
 So much so that, when the US government created a non-profit organization called The Council on Books in Wartime and established the Armed Services Edition of books (a collection of pocket-sized reads for its soldiers on the frontlines) The Prophet was included.
 Out of 1322 suggested titles, it was the only book of poetry to be selected.
-By 1957 it had sold its millionth copy, it had been translated into twenty languages, and it become one of the most widely distributed books of the century.
+By 1957 it had sold its millionth copy, it had been translated into twenty languages, and it becomes one of the most widely distributed books of the century.